Filter pairs and natural extensions of logics: Final remarks

 \section{Final remarks}

+We have introduced $\kappa$-filter pairs and raised the question, which different $\kappa$-filter pairs give rise to the same fixed logic.
+After restricting to mono filter pairs to make it into a tractable question, this is equivalent to the question into which different coherent systems of generalized matrices the given logic can fit.

+This seems to be a difficult question, and an answer in full generality at the moment seems elusive.
+We have, however, completely solved the "free algebra part" of the problem, in terms of the natural extensions of the logic.
+We expect that a full answer would provide insights on the prospects for generalized matrices described in \cite{FontGmatrix} (see also \cite[Chapter 5]{Fon}), many of which have not been developed very far.

+There is one respect which we didn't mention, in which our solution for the free algebra part already gives interesting information: As laid out in \cite[Section 4]{FontGmatrix}, generalized matrices can be understood as models of Gentzen systems, and we can understand our result as saying that the different Gentzen systems describing a given logic correspond precisely to the natural extensions of the logic.
+We thank the editor for her or his remark pointing us into this direction.

 The main interest in $\kappa$-filter pairs is that they can be used to treat infinitary logics along the lines of \cite{AMP}.
 Most results of loc. cit. carry over, and the prospects listed for finitary filter pairs in the final section of loc. cit continue to be make sense and be interesting.
-The extra flexibility of allowing logics of higher cardinalities can be used to speak about logics which have an algebraic semantics in generalized quasivarieties, and similar criteria to those mentioned \cite{AMP}[Sect.
-4.2] for being truth-equational or algebraizable can be established.
+The extra flexibility of allowing logics of higher cardinalities can be used to speak about logics which have an algebraic semantics in generalized quasivarieties, via the congruence filter pairs of Section \ref{SectionFilterPairs}.

-Furthermore, one can generalize the notion of $\kappa$-filter to that of $\mathcal{C}$-$\kappa$-filter pair, by considering pairs $(G,i)$ where $G \colon \mathcal{C}^{op} \to L_\kappa$ is a functor from a subcategory $\mathcal{C} \subseteq \ \Sigma\textrm{-str}$ to the category of $\kappa$-presentable lattices, and $i$ is a natural transformation exactly as in the definition of $\kappa$-filter pair.
-Taking for $\mathcal{C}$ the subcategory of $\Sigma$-Str consisting of a single free algebra and all its endomorphisms, a $\mathcal{C}$-$\kappa$-mono-filter pair is exactly the same thing as a logic of cardinality $\leq \kappa$.
-Taking for $\mathcal{C}$ the subcategory consisting of all free algebras and homomorphisms, as done in the end of Section \ref{SectionFilterPairsYieldingAFixedLogic}, gives back exactly the notion of logic together with a family of natural extensions.
-Taking a non-full subcategory $\mathcal{C} \subseteq \ \Sigma\textrm{-str}$ gives a notion of logic which is structural only with respect to a certain class of substitutions.

-More generally one can allow $\mathcal{C}$ to be any concrete category.
-A practical example of this is the notion of \emph{Horn filter pair}: Here one takes $\mathcal{C}$ to be category of models of a Horn theory.
-A presentation of a logic by a Horn filter pair, then is the same as a semantics in this class of models.
-The special case where one has no relation symbols recovers the notion of \emph{algebraic semantics} of \cite{BP}.
-In the setting of Horn filter pairs it is possible to prove a bridge theorem relating the Craig interpolation property with the amalgamation property in the class of models -- this generalizes the well-known bridge theorem for algebraizable logics.
-We explore these directions in upcoming works.